Megwana/battleship01/README.md

 * When the play wins/ loses they will be prompted to either exit the game or play again.

 ## Future Features
-* The implement the name feature at the end of the game to give the user a personalised congratulations or commiserations.
+* To implement the name feature at the end of the game to give the user a personalised congratulations or commiserations.
+* When the player selects `y` to play again, it saves the players name from the last game and does not need to ask for their name again.
 * Allow larger ships more than 1X1.
 * Implement an Easy, medium, and hard and make the board bigger or reduce the number of turns a player can use.

 # Technology Used